 - 4 slices swiss cheese

-- 2 tablespoons milk
+- 2 tablespoons milk or water

 - 1/3 cup Italian seasoned breadcrumbs (or regular breadcrumbs + 1 1/2 teaspoons Italian seasoning)

-- 1/4 cup shredded parmesan cheese
+- 1/4 cup grated parmesan cheese see note

 - 3 tablespoons butter